coderefinery/testing/_episodes/05-gh-actions.md

 ### Step 5: Add a test which reveals a problem

-Update your local cloned repository by doing a `git pull` or `git fetch` followed by a `git merge orgin/master`.
-Nexy uncomment the code under "step 5", commit, and push.
+Update your local cloned repository by doing a `git pull` or a combined `git fetch` and a `git merge orgin/master`.
+Next uncomment the code in `example.py` under "step 5", commit, and push.
-Verify that the test suite now fails, by selecting the yellow mark at "Latest commit".
+Verify that the test suite now fails, by selecting the yellow mark at "Latest commit":
 <img src="{{ site.baseurl}}/img/test_failed.png"/>